UK watchdog tells pension funds to focus on building buffers | Business

 "What's really important right now is that everybody involved in this situation, the pension funds, the managers, the bank counterparties, really focus on the work they need to do in coming days to ensure there is resilience in the system," Financial Conduct Authority CEO Nikhil Rathi told reporters.
 Rathi said "lessons need to be learned" to come up with "strengthened" standards for asset managers, which the FCA regulates, but added that the moves in gilts went beyond historical precedent and stress testing to date.

 There were strains elsewhere in non-bank finance that the FCA is also monitoring, Rathi said.
-The jump in gilt yields prompted banks to abruptly withdraw hundreds of mortgage products, which use UK bond prices for pricing purposes.
+The jump in gilt yields prompted banks to abruptly withdraw hundreds of mortgage products, which use UK bond prices for pricing purposes, drawing criticism from some consumers.

-Mortgages already offered before products were withdrawn should be honoured, Rathi said.
+"We understand that in some cases lenders needed to withdraw products while they could settle their new pricing and bring those products back to the market," Rathi said while stressing that mortgages already offered before products were withdrawn should be honoured.
+Given far higher mortgage rates now being introduced, Rathi said the FCA is "very vigilant" about 3.2 million home loans which come off fixed rates over the next 24 months.

+Sheldon Mills, FCA executive director for consumer and competition, said lenders could think about payment deferrals during the cost of living crisis in Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)